UN Forces September 1950 counteroffensive: From Tabu-dong to Osan - the Eighth Army linkup with X Corps

 On the right of the 1st Cavalry Division the ROK 1st Division, as part of US I Corps and the only ROK unit operating as a part of Eighth Army, had passed through Tabu-dong from the north on 22 September and headed for the Sonsan ferry of the Naktong.
 It crossed the river there on the 25th, and moved north on the army right flank to relieve elements of the 1st Cavalry Division, and particularly the 5th Cavalry Regiment, in the Hamch'ang-Poun area above Sangju.
 The 1st Cavalry Division was now free to employ all its units in the pursuit.
-Upon receiving General Gay's orders, Colonel Harris in turn ordered Colonel Lynch at Poun to lead northwest with his task force as rapidly as possible to effect a linkup with 7th Division troops of the X Corps somewhere in the vicinity of Suwon.
+Upon receiving Gay's orders, Harris in turn ordered Lynch at Poun to lead northwest with his task force as rapidly as possible to effect a linkup with 7th Division troops of the X Corps somewhere in the vicinity of Suwon.
 This task force was the same as in the movement from Tabu-dong on the 22nd, except that now the artillery contingent comprised only C Battery of the 77th Field Artillery Battalion.
 The regimental I&R Platoon and 1st Lt.
 Robert W. Baker's 3rd Platoon of tanks, 70th Tank Battalion, led Task Force Lynch out of Poun at 11:30 on 26 September.
 Baker had orders from Lynch to move at maximum tank speed and not to fire unless fired upon.
 For mile after mile they encountered no KPA opposition, only cheers from South Korean villagers watching the column go past.
 Baker found Ch'ongju deserted except for a few civilians when he entered it at midafternoon.
 At approximately 18:00, after traveling 64 mi, Baker's tanks ran out of gasoline and the advance stopped at Ipchang-ni.
 For some reason the refuel truck had not joined the tank-led column.
 Three of the six tanks refueled from gasoline cans collected in the column.
 Just after these three tanks had refueled, members of the I&R Platoon on security post down the road ran up and said a KPA tank was approaching.
 Instead, it proved to be three KPA trucks which approached quite close in the near dark before their drivers realized that they had come upon an American column.
 The drivers immediately abandoned their vehicles, and one of the trucks crashed into an I&R jeep.
 On the trucks was enough gasoline to refuel the other three tanks.
 About 20:00 the column was at last ready to proceed.